MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

    ![inline suggestions meeting image 03](../../Images/mya/use/nudges-meeting-01.png)

-## Why don’t I see any inline suggestions?
+## Why don't I see any inline suggestions?

 Inline suggestions are available in the latest versions of Outlook for the web and Outlook for Windows with Microsoft 365 or Office 365 licenses.
 In Outlook for Windows, inline suggestions will show up while reading or composing email and while you have a meeting invitation open.
 In Outlook for the web, inline suggestions only show while reading email and meetings.
 These suggestions are not currently available in Outlook for Mac, Outlook for iOS, and Outlook for Android.